khang26042012/NexoraX-AI/replit.md

 NovaX AI is a web-based AI chat assistant application that provides an interactive conversational interface.
 The application is a single-page web application built with modern frontend technologies, featuring a ChatGPT-style messaging interface with animated message bubbles and markdown rendering capabilities.

 **Current Status**: ✅ Successfully deployed and running in Replit environment
 - Server running on port 5000 using Python HTTP server
 - Configured for production deployment with autoscale target
 - All features functional including AI chat integration
+- ✅ Fresh GitHub import successfully configured for Replit (Aug 29, 2025)

 ## User Preferences